-- Comment 12(D)(E) identify individuals, past and present, including Henry Ford and other entrepreneurs in the community such as Mary Kay Ash, Wallace Amos, Milton Hershey, and Sam Walton, who have started new businesses. - (7)(9) Government.
+- (A) [(B)] explain how supply and demand affect the price of a good or service; - (B) define and identify examples of scarcity; - (C) explain how the cost of production and selling price affect profits; and - [(D) explain how government regulations and taxes impact consumer costs; and] - (D) [(E)]identify individuals, past and present, such as [including] Henry Ford and [otherentrepreneurs in the community such as Mary Kay Ash, Wallace Amos, Milton Hershey, and] Sam Walton [] who have started new businesses. - (7) [(9)] Government.
 The student understands the basic structure and functions of various levels of government.
-The student is expected to: - (A) describe the basic structure of government in the local community, state, and nation; - (B) identify local, state, and national government officials and explain how they are chosen; - (C) identify services commonly provided by local, state, and national governments; and - Comment 13(D) explain how local, state, and national government services are financed. - (8)(10) Government.
+The student is expected to: - (A) describe the basic structure of government in the local community, state, and nation; - (B) identify local, state, and national government officials and explain how they are chosen; and - (C) identify services commonly provided by local, state, and national governments [; and] - [(D) explain how local, state, and national government services are financed.] - (8) [(10)] Government.
 The student understands important ideas in historical documents at various levels of government.
-The student is expected to: - (A) identify the purposes of the Declaration of Independence and the U.S. Constitution, including the Bill of Rights; and - Comment 14(B) describe and explain the importance of the concept of "consent of the governed" as it relates to the functions of local, state, and national government. - (9)(11) Citizenship.
-The student understands characteristics of good citizenship as exemplified by historical and contemporary figures.
-The student is expected to: - Comment 15(A) identify characteristics of good citizenship, such as including truthfulness, justice, equality, respect for oneself and others, responsibility in daily life, and participation in government by educating oneself about the issues, respectfully holding public officials to their word, and voting; - Comment 16(A)(B) identify historical figures such as Helen Keller and Clara Barton and contemporary figures such as Ruby Bridges and military and first responders who exemplify good citizenship; and - Comment 17(B)(C) identify and discuss and explain the importance of individual acts of civic responsibility, including obeying laws, serving the community, serving on a jury, and voting, and explain their importance. - Comment 18(10)(12)Citizenship.
-The student understands the impact of individual and group decisions on communities in a constitutional republic.
-The student is expected to : - (A) give examples of community changes that result from individual or group decisions; - (B) identify examples of actions individuals and groups can take to improve the community; and - (C) identify examples of nonprofit and/or civic organizations such as the Red Cross and explain how they serve the common good. - (11)(13) Culture.
-The student understands ethnic and/or cultural celebrations of the local community and other communities.
-The student is expected to:
+The student is expected to: - (A) identify the purposes of the Declaration of Independence and the U.S. Constitution, including the Bill of Rights; and - (B) describe [and explain the importance of] the concept of "consent of the governed . " [as itrelates to the functions of local, state, and national government.] - (9) [(11)] Citizenship.
+The student understands characteristics of good citizenship as exemplified by historical and contemporary figures and organizations.
+The student is expected to: - (A) identify characteristics of good citizenship, including truthfulness, justice, equality, respect for oneself and others, responsibility in daily life, and participation in government by educating oneself about the issues, respectfully holding public officials to their word, and voting; - [(A) identify characteristics of good citizenship, including truthfulness, justice, equality, respect for oneself and others, responsibility in daily life, and participation in government by educating oneself about the issues, respectfully holding public officials to their word, and voting;]